 The main screen is quite big with a small status panel on the right.
-In this status panel is where you can find all the information needed about your ship.
+This status panel is where you can find all the information needed about your ship.
 At the top, above the small screen, there’s the score and below it, the number of lives on the left and the number of the sector or level on the right and below it, the altitude bar.
-Then, below the small screen, there’s the fuel bar, which is basically your ship’s health.
-Below it, the rate and power bars, which are related to the ship’s weapons and below, all the bonus and weapons you can get in each level.
+Then, below the small screen, there’s the fuel bar, which is basically your ship’s health and below it, the rate and power bars, which are related to the ship’s weapons.
+Below that, all the bonus and weapons you can get at each level.

 However you can only use the tank in the 1st and 3rd levels and while it’s slower than the ship, the fact that you can shoot in 8 different directions makes it more versatile in combat.
-But there are some enemies and turrets in higher places that can only be destroyed by the ship, so it’s recommended that you switch between both when needed to destroy all the enemies (and get more points and powerups).
-Also, when an enemy formation or a turret is destroyed, they leave behind a powerup, which can be a new weapon, attack or an upgrade for your ship, your tank or both.
-I recommend to grab these in order to upgrade your attacks, even if there isn’t a lot of variety in the powerups available.
+But there are some enemies and turrets in higher places that can only be destroyed by the ship, so it’s recommended that you switch between both when needed.

 But you’ll revert back to your default weapon if you lose a life and/or start a new level, which increases the difficulty.
 And speaking about the difficulty, Xenon might just be one of the hardest shoot’ em’ ups I’ve ever played on the PC.
-It’s one of those games that to counter the fact of having only 4 levels, the developers ramped up the difficulty in order to increase the gameplay length.
+It’s one of those games that to counter the fact of having only 4 levels, the developers ramped up the difficulty to increase the gameplay length.
 Quite common in arcade-style games like this one.

-Also the level design isn’t bad, although there are actually only 2 different designs (the 1st and 3rd levels are very similar, as are the 2nd and 4th levels).
-The only big difference between the levels are the bosses, which are basically bullet-sponges until they reveal their weak spot.
-And you face each boss twice, once at the middle of a level and later on at the end.
+Also, the level design isn’t bad, although there are actually only 2 different designs (the 1st and 3rd levels are very similar, as are the 2nd and 4th levels).
+The only big difference between the levels is the bosses, which are basically bullet-sponges until they reveal their weak spot.
+And you face each boss twice, once in the middle of a level and later on at the end.

-In conclusion, Xenon is not a great shoot’ em’ up compared with other games of the same genre, but since there weren’t many shoot’ em’ ups on home computers at the time, it became an instant success.
-However, it was quickly surpassed by other classic shoot ’em ‘ups, including its vast superior sequel.
+In conclusion, Xenon is not a great shoot’ em’ up compared with other games of the same genre, but since there weren’t many shoot’ em’ ups on home computers back in the day, it became an instant success.
+However, it was quickly surpassed by other classic shoot-’em-ups, including its vastly superior sequel.
 I can’t really recommend this game, but if you’re a fan of the genre, you own to yourself to give it a shot.
 And if you want to try it in your own browser, click here.